ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

   <h2>Try It: Accessing Elements</h2>
   <p>Create a folder called "dom" on your Desktop, and create an HTML and Javascript file inside of it.
 It's standard to title the JavaScript file In your <code class="try-it-code">index.js</code>.</p>
   <p>In your <code class="try-it-code">index.html</code>file, write at least 3 HTML elements.
 Give at least one a class and at least one an ID.</p>
   <p>In your <code class="try-it-code">index.js</code>file, write JavaScript to print each element to the console.
-Practice accessing elements by element type, class, and ID.</p>
+Practice accessing elements by element type, class, and ID.
+Open the site in the browser, and open your dev tools.
+In the console panel, you should see your <code class="try-it-code">console.log</code> statements.</p>
   <p>Finished Early?
 Create a duplicate of one of your elements and run the code again.
 What anything different printed in the console?
 Use your google skills to research the difference between `.querySelector` and `.querySelectorAll`.</p>
 </div>